907sjl/referrals-bokeh/README.md

 Four of the pages in this report tabulate referral process measures for all clinics.
 These pages have no interactivity.
 They render with the measurements from the most recent month.
 These pages are only using Bokeh to leverage the Tornado HTTP server and the Jinja2 text templating libraries that come with Bokeh.

+- SeenTimesApp.py
+: Creates content for a report page listing the median wait times for referrals to be seen by clinic.

+- ScheduleTimesApp.py
+: Creates content for a report page listing the median wait times for referrals to be scheduled by clinic.

+- UrgentPerformanceApp.py
+: Creates content for a report page listing the rate that urgent referrals are seen by the target number of days.

+- RoutinePerformanceApp.py
+: Creates content for a report page listing the rate that routine referrals are seen by the target number of days.

 These pages are still Bokeh applications with a Bokeh document.
 They are implemented in similar fashion to the pages that use Bokeh visuals but without using any helper classes from the app.plot package.